MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 ## Scaffold Your App

 Setting your app's initial layout can be daunting.
 Even though most website layouts are quite consistent these days, there is more than 1 way to skin a cat!
 Too many website implementations lack well schematic HTML, making me think there is a gap of knowledge on this subject.
-For example websites which have multiple H1 tags, broken header hierarchy, unnecessary `div`s or `div`s which should be replaced with better purposed tags.
+For example websites which have multiple H1 tags, broken header hierarchy, unnecessary `div` usage which should be replaced with better purposed tags.

 > :+1: Our goal as Front-End developers is to make everything we build accessible!